AshtreeBV/metadhana-whitepaper/docs/value/value-generation.md

 ## Token Utility

-Each utility is attached to its own TOKEN derivative that makes each TOKEN derivative unique and valuable.
+Each utility is attached to its TOKEN derivative that makes each TOKEN derivative unique and valuable.
 (Learn more about token derivatives <b><a href="https://ambitious-pond-070099200.azurestaticapps.net/ds10x/tokens/" target="_blank">here</a></b>)

 Utilities are: